 Whatever the case, polo was taken to South America and perfected by the Argentines who have the worlds top players, horses, and tournaments.
 The horses are mainly thoroughbred now, although the original polo ponies were truly scruffy ponies.

 Criollo horses, used to herd cattle, were the first Argentine polo ponies, being agile, tough, and quick.
 The Criollos were bred to throroughbreds, making faster, leaner horses.
 Now, only a pinto coat such as this suggests the Criollo origins.
 (Criollos are known for their flamboyant colors.)
 Polo ponies neck rein, and players use a lot of leg.
 Polo riding is very fluid, instinctive, and athletic.
-The horses are quick to respond to the rider, and there is little contact with the horse’s mouth except for stops, which can be brutal.
+The horses are quick to respond to the rider, and there is little contact with the horse’s mouth.